 - Upload a picture of the item

-- Right click on the picture, and select "Search images with Google Lens"
+- Right-click on the picture, and select "Search images with Google Lens"

-- Scroll through results!
+- Scroll through the results!

 Google Lens isn’t able to pick up every item, especially more basic items.
 However, it takes about a minute and is well worth it if Google finds your item!